John Durham Peters

 John Durham Peters (born 1958) is the María Rosa Menocal Professor of English and of Film & Media Studies at Yale University.
 A media historian and social theorist, he has authored a number of noted scholarly works.
 His first book, Speaking into the Air: A History of the Idea of Communication, traces out broad historical, philosophical, religious, cultural, legal, and technological contexts for the study of communication.
 His second book Courting the Abyss: Free Speech and the Liberal Tradition updates the philosophy of free expression with a history of liberal thought since Paul of Tarsus.
-His most recent book The Marvelous Clouds: Toward a Philosophy of Elemental Media radically rethinks how media are environments and environments are also media.
-He has held fellowships with the National Endowment for the Humanities, the Fulbright Foundation, and the Leverhulme Trust.
+His signal work of media philosophy The Marvelous Clouds: Toward a Philosophy of Elemental Media radically rethinks how media are environments and environments are also media.
+His most recent book, coauthored with the late Kenneth Cmiel, Promiscuous Knowledge offers a genealogy of the information age from its earliest origins, focusing on the nineteenth and twentieth centuries into the present moment.
+He has advised dozens of dissertations and published hundreds of articles and chapters.
+Peters has held fellowships with the National Endowment for the Humanities, the Fulbright Foundation, and the Leverhulme Trust, among others.

-Peters grew up in Brookline, Massachusetts, pursued studies at Brigham Young University in Provo, Utah, and graduated with a B.A. in English from the University of Utah, where he also earned his M.A. in Speech Communication.
-He received a Ph.D. in Communication Theory and Research from Stanford University in 1986 before accepting a faculty appointment at the University of Iowa.
+Peters grew up in Brookline, Massachusetts, pursued studies at Brigham Young University in Provo, Utah, and graduated with a BA in English from the University of Utah, where he also earned his MA in speech communication.
+He received a PhD in communication theory and research from Stanford University in 1986 before accepting a faculty appointment at the University of Iowa.
 After teaching there for thirty years, he accepted a position at Yale University in 2017.

-"Dialogue and dissemination"
+Dialogue and dissemination

 In chapter one of Speaking Into the Air, Peters (1999) compares two forms of communication: dialogue and dissemination.
-Even though dialogue tends to be viewed as the better means of communications, Peters believes that it can be cruel and destructive.
+Even though dialogue tends to be viewed as the better means of communication, Peters believes that it can be cruel and destructive.
 Dissemination is fair because, unlike dialogue, it does not force listeners to understand and reciprocate to the speaker.
 The lack of interaction provided by dissemination leaves the audience free to interpret meanings themselves.
 Peters explains that communication can be achieved even if it is one way.